gilleswaeber/emoji-keyboard/res/README.md

 How to use
 ==========
 To build the unicode database used by Emoji Keyboard, you need a PHP interpreter.
-Lauch it with `php build.php` in this folder and you can then copy emojis.json into the data.js file.
-(Add `var data =` before the file content)
+Lauch it with `php build.php` in this folder.
+It generates a *data.js* file that you can drop in the *wwwassets/scripts* folder.

 Some settings can be customized in the config.json file (Additional Emojis, fallback conditions, icon groups).